 Gouramis are a group of fish in the families Osphronemidae, Helostomatidae and Anabantidae.
 They have a labyrinth organ that acts sort of like a lung, which allows them to breathe air at the surface.
 In nature this adaptation enables them to live in shallow, stagnant, oxygen-poor water.
 Some gouramis are mouthbrooders, and some make bubble nests at the surface to incubate their eggs until they hatch.
-Males are usually larger and have brighter colors and longer fins.
+Males are usually larger and have brighter colors and longer fins than females.
 Several species have been selectively bred for different colors and fancier fins.

 Gouramis are found throughout eastern and southern Asia, from Pakistan through Thailand, Vietnam, the Malaysian Archipelago, China and as far north and east as Korea and Japan.
-They live in slow moving rivers, swamps, marshes, canals, wetlands and temporary pools.
+They live in slow-moving rivers, swamps, marshes, canals, wetlands and temporary pools.

 Male gouramis have a tendency to be aggressive towards each other, so they should typically be kept individually.
 Female gouramis usually tolerate each other well.
 Mixing different species or color varieties of gouramis should only be done in larger, well decorated tanks.
-Remember that blue, three spot, opaline, gold and lavender gouramis are all the same fish – they’ve just been bred for different colors!
+Remember that blue, three spot, opaline, gold and lavender gouramis are all the same fish – they have just been bred for different colors!
 Gouramis are slow moving and are best kept with similar sized fish that are not fin nippers or too active.
-Larger tetras, livebearers other than fancy guppies, peaceful barbs, most danios and angelfish can all be good choices.
+Larger tetras, livebearers other than fancy guppies, peaceful barbs, most danios and angelfish, can all be good choices.
 Always consult an aquarium expert before buying any new fish for your aquarium.

 Most gouramis are omnivorous and will thrive on Aqueon Tropical Flakes, Color Flakes, Tropical Granules and Shrimp Pellets.
 Kissing gouramis are more herbivorous and should be fed Aqueon Spirulina Flakes and Algae Rounds.
 Frozen and live foods can also be fed as treats or to help induce spawning.
 For best results, rotate their diet daily and feed only what they can consume in under 2 minutes, once or twice a day.

-Breeding Level - Intermediate
+Gouramis Breeding Level - Intermediate